javastraat/hamvoip_scripts/README.md

 -f, --fanvil: This argument generates the hamvoip_fanvil.csv file, which is a CSV file used for Fanvil phones.

--o, --other: This argument generates the hamvoip_other.csv file, which is a CSV file used for phone systems other than Cisco, Yealink, or Fanvil.
+-o, --other: This argument generates the hamvoip_other.csv file, which contains other extensions (four or more digits).

--u, --users: This argument generates the hamvoip_users.csv file, which contains basic user information such as extension, callsign, and name.
+-u, --users: This argument generates the hamvoip_users.csv file, which contains user extension with information such as extension, callsign, and name.

 -y, --yealink: This argument generates the hamvoip_yealink.csv file, which is a CSV file used for Yealink phones.